gldraphael/redirector/README.md

 # redirector

-`redirector` is a configuration-first bare bones URL shortener.
+`redirector` is a config-only bare bones URL shortener.

 It supports the following features:

 * Use configuration to set URL slugs to redirect to a target URL.
-* 30MB docker image.
+* 30MB uncompressed docker image (13MB compressed).
-* Nothing else.
+* No database, no analytics, no external dependencies.

 Redirection rules can be configured using a simple `rules.yaml` file: